This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

 Bulgaria has made significant improvements in its environmental performance since its European Union accession in 2007.
-While Bulgarian legislation reflects the EU’s environmental requirements, implementation still remains a challenge.
+While Bulgarian legislation reflects the EU’s environmental requirements, implementation remains a challenge.

-Environmental Opportunities for U.S. Companies:
+Environmental Opportunities for U.S. Companies

-- Industrial, agricultural and municipal waste water treatment technologies
+- Industrial, agricultural, and municipal wastewater treatment technologies

 - Membrane technologies